bitrise-io/devcenter/_articles/en/troubleshooting/frequent-ios-issues.md

 - xcode
 - troubleshooting
 - builds
-summary: Read about some of the most frequent issues with iOS apps, including dependency problems, as well as issues with Xcode Schemes and fastlane exports.
+description: Read about some of the most frequent issues with iOS apps, including dependency problems, as well as issues with Xcode Schemes and fastlane exports.
 menu:
   troubleshooting-main: